 These one- and two-bedroom apartments occupy a modern red-brick building tucked down a quiet lane in the Gràcia district.
 Gaudí’s Sagrada Familia is just a short stroll away.
 The vibe is smart yet playful, with the odd comic touch added to the otherwise sleek interiors.
 Some extend to sunny terraces, perfect for drinks before heading out to dinner.
 If you’d rather eat in, there’s everything you’ll need to do that too.

-This chic apartment boasts original 1930s Catalan high-vaulted ceilings and ceramic tiled floors that set a soothing tone for this vintage gem.
-The hand-picked furniture is colourful and stylish without being overbearing, and the floor plan creates a sense of space while showcasing the flat’s unique features.
-A kitchen corner provides all the basics you need to create a home-cooked meal, while the bathroom offers a comfy walk-in shower and retro tap fittings.
-The flat is located in Barcelona’s Eixample district, known for its wide streets and Modernist buildings, as well as its many shops and restaurants.
+This chic apartment has original 1930s Catalan high-vaulted ceilings and ceramic tiled floors that set a soothing tone for this vintage stay.
+The hand-picked furniture is colourful and stylish without being overbearing, and the floor plan creates a sense of space while showcasing the unique features of the flat.
+A kitchen corner provides the basics you need to create a home-cooked meal, while the bathroom offers a comfy walk-in shower and retro tap fittings.
+The flat is located in the Eixample district, known for wide streets and modernist buildings, shops and restaurants.

-The small corner of the Eixample known as Sant Antoni is a trendy neighbourhood renowned for its bar and food scene – and its reputation has only been enhanced by the reopening of the Sant Antoni Market.
-This bright, modern apartment has a sleek and contemporary feel, with minimalist decor blending old, whitewashed brick walls and stylish furniture.
-Its large private outdoor penthouse terrace is ideal for eating out (there’s a fully equipped open-plan dining and seating area) or enjoying a glass of chilled cava before a night out on the nearby and often buzzing Carrer del Parlament.
+The small corner of Eixample known as Sant Antoni is a trendy neighbourhood renowned for its bar and food scene – a reputation enhanced by the reopening of the Sant Antoni Market.
+This bright, modern apartment has a sleek and contemporary feel, with minimalist décor blending old, whitewashed brick walls and stylish furniture.
+A private outdoor terrace has an open-plan dining and seating area, the perfect place for dinner or for a glass of cava before a night out on the nearby (and often buzzing) Carrer del Parlament.